-Rebuffed by the FAA, Boeing will re-wire all the grounded 737 MAXs
+Rebuffed by the FAA, Boeing will rewire all the grounded 737 MAXs

 A person familiar with the plan said, “We can start going in to the first airplane as early as this week and see exactly how to do it, and figure out how to get it done right.
 Those first few planes will take longer.”

-The person said Boeing doesn’t expect the work to change its anticipated schedule for clearing the plane to fly again by mid-year.
+The person said Boeing doesn’t expect the work to change its anticipated schedule for clearing the plane to fly again by midyear.

-The failure to meet current regulations on the wiring is just one of many issues that surfaced after the jet was grounded following the two fatal crashes in Indonesia and Ethiopia that killed 346 people.
+Boeing’s failure to meet current regulations on the wiring is just one of many issues that surfaced after the jet was grounded following the two fatal crashes in Indonesia and Ethiopia that killed 346 people.

-While Boeing initially intended only a software fix for the flight control system implicated in the crashes —Maneuvering Characteristics Augmentation System (MCAS) — the intense scrutiny of the MAX systems has revealed a litany of other problems that have extended the grounding to a year at this point and continue to add to Boeing’s costs.
+While Boeing initially intended only a software fix for the flight control system implicated in the crashes —Maneuvering Characteristics Augmentation System — the intense scrutiny of the MAX systems has revealed a litany of other problems that have extended the grounding to a year at this point and continue to add to Boeing’s costs.

-The problem with the wiring is that low voltage wires controlling the motor that swivels the jet’s horizontal tail, or stabilizer, are co-routed with and insufficiently separated from a hot power wire.
-The concern is that a short-circuit could command the stabilizer to move without pilot input, which would pitch the aircraft’s nose either up or down.
+The problem with the wiring is that low-voltage wires controlling the motor that swivels the jet’s horizontal tail, or stabilizer, are co-routed with and insufficiently separated from a hot power wire.
+The concern is that a short circuit could command the stabilizer to move without pilot input, which would pitch the aircraft’s nose either up or down.

 This is considered a remote risk.
 The prior Boeing 737 NG model has racked up 205 million flight hours with that same wiring and no hot shorts.

-Nevertheless, the current regulation requiring physical separation of these wires was introduced in 2009 following study of two fatal crashes: TWA 800 in 1996, in which an electrical short is believed to have caused a spark in the fuel tank and an explosion; and Swissair 111 in 1998, when an electrical short caused a fire in the cockpit.
+Nevertheless, the current regulation requiring physical separation of these wires was introduced in 2009 following study of two fatal crashes of other jet models: TWA 800 in 1996, in which an electrical short is believed to have caused a spark in the fuel tank and an explosion; and Swissair 111 in 1998, when an electrical short caused a fire in the cockpit.

 The 737 NG model was certified in 1997 and so the regulation doesn’t apply.
-When Boeing certified the MAX in 2017, its engineers somehow missed that the wiring needed to be changed to meet the latest standard and the FAA failed to detect Boeing’s miss.
+When Boeing certified the MAX in 2017, its engineers somehow missed that the wiring needed to be changed to meet the latest standard, and the FAA failed to detect Boeing’s miss.

-Boeing realized the mistake during its intensive review of all the MAX systems after the jet was grounded following the two fatal crashes in Indonesia and Ethiopia that killed 346 people.
+Boeing realized the mistake during its intensive review of all the MAX systems after the jet was grounded following the two MAX crashes.

-It then argued to the FAA that the safe history of the 737 NG meant that the wiring didn’t need modified and could be considered compliant.
+It then argued to the FAA that the safe history of the 737 NG meant that the wiring didn’t need to be modified and could be considered compliant.

 The FAA didn’t buy it.
 On Monday, the safety agency issued a statement insisting that Boeing “must demonstrate compliance with all certification standards.”

-Boeing could have come back with a further argument that, although not compliant, the wiring wasn’t critical for safety and requested an exemption.
+Boeing could have come back with a further argument that, although not compliant, the wiring wasn’t critical for safety, requesting an exemption.
 But the company decided that was unlikely to succeed.

 The modification Boeing must now perform will require removal of a number of avionics boxes and associated shelving from the electrical equipment bays in the lower half of the fuselage underneath the passenger cabin floor, the Boeing official said.

-The wiring that must be modified is in 10 to 12 locations, mostly in those electrical equipment bays, though one of the wire bundles that needs modified is in the tail cone of the airplane.
+The wiring that must be modified is in 10 to 12 locations, mostly in those electrical equipment bays, though one of the wire bundles that needs to be modified is in the tail cone of the airplane.

 “We will cap and stow a wire and reroute a new wire separated from the power wire,” said the person familiar with the plan.